geoserver/geoserver-history/doc/en/user/source/extensions/rest/rest-config-api.rst

 - GET for a coverage that does not exist -> 404
 - PUT that changes name of coverage -> 403
 - PUT that changes coverage store of coverage -> 403

+.. _coverage_recurse:

+The ``recurse`` parameter is used to recursively delete all layers that reference by the specified coverage.
+Allowable values for this parameter are "true" or
+"false".
+The default value is "false".

 Styles
 ------